How to find an architect

 How do architects contribute to successful building projects?

-Their foresight in planning and design minimizes risks and maximizes potential.
+Their foresight in planning and design minimises risks and maximises potential.
 Architects often manage larger projects, coordinating with various stakeholders.
 Their guidance in materials, style, and sustainability adds immense value, paving the way for a successful end result.

 Exploring local planning authority resources